-Welcome to my review of the Lull vs. Casper original mattresses.
+Welcome to my comparison of the Lull and Casper original mattresses.
 This guide will cover the major similarities and differences between these two popular bed-in-a-box models, helping you decide which one is a better option for you.

 Keep reading for more information about construction and materials, details on firmness, and a list of pros for each mattress!

 Casper vs Lull: Which is Better for You?